-3. Doing an internship
+3. Undertaking an internship

 However, if not approached in a realistic and well-planned fashion, the internship can be a stressful and frustrating experience.
 Unlike an undergraduate intern, who will receive a lot of guidance and be given specific tasks to accomplish, MBA interns will likely have more independence during their internship and, accordingly, more responsibility.

 Before even starting your internship, it’s a good idea to reach out to your future supervisors to get a sense of the kinds of projects you’ll be working on.
 With that information, you can research relevant best practices and industry trends, and be better prepared to make an impact, secure a valuable recommendation, and maybe even a full-time offer after graduation.